182nd Armored Infantry Regiment "Garibaldi": 11th Bersaglieri Battalion "Caprera"

-On 30 September 1992 the 27th Bersaglieri Battalion "Jamiano" in Aviano was reformed as 11th Bersaglieri Regiment.
-On 21 October of the same year the 27th Bersaglieri Battalion "Jamiano" in Aviano disbanded and the 11th Bersaglieri Regiment's headquarters moved to Orcenico Superiore, where it took command of the troops of the 11th Bersaglieri Regiment "Caprera", which was renamed on that day 27th Bersaglieri Battalion "Jamiano".
-In parallel the headquarters of the 11th Bersaglieri Regiment "Caprera" moved to Bari and joined the Mechanized Brigade "Pinerolo" as core of the to-be-formed 7th Bersaglieri Regiment.
-As the 10th Bersaglieri Battalion "Bezzecca", who had been assigned the flag of the 7th Bersaglieri Regiment in 1975, had entered the 6th Bersaglieri Regiment, the 7th Bersaglieri Regiment received its original flag and therefore the flag of the 182nd Armored Infantry Regiment "Garibaldi", which had been the flag of the 11th Bersaglieri Regiment "Caprera", was transferred to the Shrine of the Flags in the Vittoriano in Rome.
+On 20 October 1992 the 11th Bersaglieri Battalion "Caprera" lost its autonomy and the next day entered the reformed 7th Bersaglieri Regiment.
+As the regiment was in possession of its own flag, the flag of the 182nd Armored Infantry Regiment "Garibaldi", which had been in possession of the 11th Bersaglieri Battalion "Caprera" since 1976, was transferred to the Shrine of the Flags in the Vittoriano in Rome.
+The three silver medals of military valor, which had been awarded to the XI Bersaglieri Cyclists Battalion and had been affixed to the flag of the 182nd Infantry Regiment "Garibaldi" since 1964, were transferred to the flag of the 7th Bersaglieri Regiment, while the Gold Medal of Military Valor, which had been awarded to the 182nd Infantry Regiment "Garibaldi", remained affixed to the flag deposited in the Shrine of the Flags.

-On 18 April 1997 the 27th Bersaglieri Battalion "Jamiano" of the 11th Bersaglieri Regiment was renamed 11th Bersaglieri Battalion "Caprera" and with this all the traditions of and all the awards bestowed on the 11th Bersaglieri Regiment and its battalions were reunited in one unit.
-Consequently, the three Silver Medals of Military Valour awarded to the XI Cyclists Battalion, which had been affixed to the flag of the 182nd Infantry Regiment "Garibaldi" since 1964, were now transferred from the 182nd's flag to the 11th Bersaglieri Regiment's flag.
-With the entry of the 11th Bersaglieri Battalion "Caprera" the 11th Bersaglieri Regiment gained the right to wear a red tie.

-Regimental particularities
+Regimental traditions

-The 182nd regiment was a unique unit with many particularities shared with no other unit of the Italian Army.
+The 182nd regiment was a unique unit with distinct traditions, not shared with any other Italian Army unit.
 Italian infantry regiments have always been raised in pairs with consecutive numbers and the same name, however as there never was a 181st Infantry Regiment, the 182nd Infantry Regiment is the only solitary infantry regiment of the Italian Army.
 The 182nd Regiment was also the only regiment named after a person.
-All Italian infantry regiments received unique gorget patches, which they only shared with their sister regiment, but the 182nd is the only infantry regiment, which never received its own gorget patches: from its founding until 1 December 1948 the regiment wore the gorget patches of the Alpini corps, and after 1 December 1948 the gorget patches of the 183rd Infantry Regiment "Nembo", which were a modified version of the paratroopers gorget patches.
-After it was reformed as an armored infantry regiment the members of the regiment wore either the gorget patches of the Bersaglieri and or the tankers specialities.
+All Italian infantry regiments received unique gorget patches, which they only shared with their sister regiment, while the 182nd is the only infantry regiment, which never received its own gorget patches: from its founding until 1 December 1948 the regiment wore the gorget patches of the Alpini corps, and after 1 December 1948 the regiment wore the gorget patches of the 183rd Infantry Regiment "Nembo", which were a modified version of the paratroopers gorget patches.
+After it was reformed as an armored infantry regiment the members of the regiment wore either the gorget patches of the Bersaglieri speciality and or the tankers speciality.